Xi to host first China-Central Asia summit this month - ExBulletin

 In 2022, China’s exports to Central Asia rose 60 percent year-on-year to $1.4 billion, according to data released by China’s Ministry of Commerce last month.

-In September last year, Xi visited Kazakhstan on his first trip abroad since the outbreak of the coronavirus pandemic.
+In September last year, Xi visited Kazakhstan on his first overseas trip since the outbreak of the coronavirus pandemic.

 Countries including Kazakhstan, which border China’s northwest region of Xinjiang, have remained silent over accusations of human rights abuses by Beijing targeting Uyghurs and other Muslim minorities.